Sir William Gallagher KNZM, MBE. HonD - Patron

 Neil is President of MS New Zealand and a trustee of the MS Auckland Region Trust.
 Neil was also President of MS Auckland until he stepped down from this role mid 2020 to concentrate on his national roles.

 Neil’s wife was diagnosed with MS in 1994.
 One of his four sons was also diagnosed in 2010.

 Neil strongly believes in the objectives of the NZ Multiple Sclerosis Research Trust and has advocated for the establishment of the Trust for over 10 years

 Malcolm Rickerby - Trustee

-Malcolm is President of the Multiple Sclerosis Society of New Zealand and President of the Multiple Sclerosis & Parkinson’s Society of Canterbury.
+Malcolm is on the National Executive Committee for the Multiple Sclerosis Society of New Zealand.
+Malcolm is a Past-President both the National Society and the Multiple Sclerosis & Parkinson’s Society of Canterbury.
 He is respected for his governance and support for staff in the drive to deliver the best medical outcomes and support for people with Multiple Sclerosis and Parkinson’s as well as keeping them in their communities.

 He is a Rotarian and in the forefront of delivering a programme to primary schools to reduce obesity and diabetics in children, called Healthy Heroes, in the 9970 District.

 Malcolm has been Chairperson of a High School Board of Governors, secretary, treasurer of a local primary school committee, coached women’s cricket and was a member of Canterbury Women’s Cricket Council.
 He has also served as a vestryman and vicars warden in the Anglican Christchurch Diocese.

 Peter is a respected and trusted advisor to many business people.